 South Wraxall

 Head for BA15 2SE. (village hall car park is near the church – formerly a school.)
 A 4-mile easy walk around South Wraxall.
 Click map to enlarge.
 Wooded area green, contour lines show slopes.
 Arial view here.
 Click map to enlarge.
 Click here to download/print PDF.
-(There is a GPX route option here.
-But only follow this link after reading this GPX help).
+(There is a GPX route option here for phone/tablet download.
+But only follow this link after watching this GPX help video).
+Friendly warning: all files relating to walks are published here on good faith but on the understanding that users must be responsible for their own safety and wellbeing.

 (Routes from map points + metres to next point)